carbon-tracker-initiative/ag-verification-dashboard/docs/EXCEL_EXPORT_GUIDE.md

 - "Companies Analyzed" in Question Performance = "Number of companies that answered this question"
 - "Financial Quantification Rate" = "Percentage of snippets with explicit monetary amounts"
 - "Pass Rate" in Verification = "Percentage of original snippets that passed quality review"

 ---

+### Sheet 8: Merged Overview (auto)

+- **Purpose**: Summarise merged evidence performance (v3 + v4) for each company-year
+- **What you see**:
+  - Source versions and files used in the merge
+  - Merged/v3/v4 snippet counts and snippet pairs reviewed
+  - AI review count and human flag count
+  - Questions analysed and completeness note from the merged file
+- **Best For**: Validating merge coverage, confirming source availability, and triaging follow-up reviews

+---